apache/accumulo-examples/docs/sample.md

     2317 doc:content []    milk, eggs, bread, parmigiano-reggiano, butter
     2317 doc:url []    file://groceries/9.txt

-Inorder to make scanning the sample fast, sample data is partitioned as data is written to Accumulo.
+In order to make scanning the sample fast, sample data is partitioned as data is written to Accumulo.
 This means if the sample configuration is changed, that data written previously is partitioned using a different criteria.
 Accumulo will detect this situation and fail sample scans.
 The commands below show this